Olympian McKayla Maroney says USA Gymnastics gagged her on abuse

 But a lawsuit filed Wednesday by Maroney alleges that USA Gymnastics actually tried to silence her nearly a year earlier by making her sign a non-disclosure agreement as part of a financial settlement she needed to pay for psychological treatment.

-Maroney's attorney, John Manly, called the confidentiality agreement "an immoral and illegal attempt to silence a victim of child sexual abuse."
+Maroney's attorney, John Manly, called the confidentiality agreement "hypocritical, immoral and in this case illegal."

+"Those responsible for this should be removed from the Olympic movement and USA Gymnastics," Manly told NBC News.
+"If they would treat one of the most famous athletes in world like this, how poorly would they treat a recreational gymnast abused by her coach."

 The agreement was inked just a few months after the first public accusations against Dr. Larry Nassar, who has since pleaded guilty to molesting 10 girls and possessing child pornography.
 At the time, law enforcement was encouraging women who were abused under the guise of treatments to come forward.